OnurGumus/onurgumus.github.io/_posts/2021-12-19-The-snapshot-of-a-memory-snapshot.md

 We have created to classes **FooA** and **FooB** and then we attached 2 instances of FooA to the window and then we attach an instance of FooB to a FooA.
-Here we use **window** because window is a GC root which will permanently hold these objects until we clean them.
+Here we use **window** because window is a direct child of a GC root which will permanently hold these objects until we clean them.
 We don't want the objects to be garbage collected right after we closed the console.

 The next thing we do is to clear the console, switch to memory tab, close dev tools and reopen it.
 Id o this as a general practice  to prevent the console itself not to interfere with my analysis but note that each time you close dev tools, you will be losing the previous snapshots if you have any unless yous saved them.
 So be careful if you do snasphot comparison.